Lake Erie College of Osteopathic Medicine - Bradenton Campus

 Master of Medical Science

 Prerequisites/Academic Qualifications: Applicants must earn an undergraduate degree from a regionally accredited college/university.
 The Master of Medical Science program is a 10-month, non-thesis degree program that prepares individuals for health science careers.
-The college admissions staff will guarantee an interview to students who successfully complete the program and meet all other admissions standards and requirements.
+LECOM MMS students, who maintain a 3.2 cumulative GPA, pass all courses without remediation, adhere to professionalism standards, and meet MCAT requirements, are eligible to be interviewed early in spring for the LECOM College of Osteopathic Medicine.

 Admissions Process & Application Information